MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 Start and manage web applications on browsers

-You can find more information on how to use the web automation actions [here](../automation-web.md)
+You can find more information on how to use the browser automation actions [here](../automation-web.md)

 |<!-- --> |
 |-----|